 Procedures for repairing noses, ears and other lost or damaged body parts were also developed by Sushruta and others in ancient India for one very good reason: high demand.

 As with Saleem Sinai, noses were particular organs of pride and respect for many men, and thus a frequent target in battle.
 For the same reason, amputating the nose was a common punishment (or revenge tactic) in ancient India for sex-related offenses — offenses which, back then, typically included only crimes committed against other men (like adultery) and not the numerous sexual assaults committed against women.
 And while the perpetrators of sexual assault today may deserve a good nose-shearing, thankfully — with the stiffer legal penalties for rape, stalking and voyeurism recently enacted by Indian lawmakers in the wake of several heinous sexual assault cases — such retributive measures may no longer be necessary.

-With quality and price a lure for foreign visitors in search of affordable nipping and tucking, India should thank/blame itself for what it wrought those many moons ago.
+But it’s not like India is hurting for plastic surgeons these days anyway–ranking fifth in the world according to the most recent survey from the International Society of Aesthetic Plastic Surgeons.
+India also enjoys an influx of surgical patients from both the West and countries such as Nigeria, Afghanistan and Iraq.
+And with quality and price a lure for foreign visitors in search of affordable nipping and tucking, India should thank/blame itself for what it wrought those many moons ago.